Back to overview Business Transformation

 MAG — Airport Operations

 Manchester Airports Group (MAG), a major UK airport operator, faced inefficiencies due to siloed data across departments such as security, ground handling, and management, leaving airfield staff without a full understanding of operations.
-This lack of visibility, for instance, delayed security queue updates, which could have knock-on impacts on aircraft turnaround times and take-off schedules, affecting operational efficiency and passenger experience.
-MAG sought a new digital platform to integrate these data sources, providing clear visibility to enhance staff coordination and support their goal of breaking down data silos.
+This lack of visibility delayed security queue updates, which could have knock-on impacts on aircraft turnaround times and take-off schedules.
+MAG sought a new digital platform to integrate these data sources and provide clear visibility to enhance staff coordination.

-As the sole UX Designer, I was tasked with defining the UX strategy and designing AirportSync, a pre-launch platform to unify siloed data (e.g., security queue times) into an intuitive interface for airfield staff and managers, enabling a comprehensive operational view.
-My responsibilities included conducting user research, designing responsive wireframes and prototypes, creating data visualisation components, building a new design system, and leading usability testing to target 90% task success and 85% user satisfaction at launch, whilst ensuring WCAG 2.1 accessibility compliance to mitigate delays in aircraft operations.
+As the sole UX Designer, I was tasked with defining the UX strategy and designing AirportSync — a pre-launch platform to unify siloed data into an intuitive interface for airfield staff and managers.
+Responsibilities included user research, responsive wireframes and prototypes, data visualisation components, a new design system, and leading usability testing to target 90% task success and 85% user satisfaction at launch — with WCAG 2.1 accessibility compliance throughout.

 01